mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 Moreover, if you don't like the passive view concept you can choose the flavor in which view is not passive and it calls presenters methods, or you can even pick the non-rx Moviper version.
 Feel free to choose your favorite! (but take note that I consider the flavor described in this post as a most boilerplate-reducing, readable, scalable and featureful) Just check out [the repo](https://github.com/mkoslacz/Moviper).

+But it's not the end yet.
+As you probably noticed, in this example I used some methods probably unknown to you and you may be wondering how our app will behave in edge cases.
+Don't worry, just read on!

 # Implementation & behavior details

-For simplicity I have skipped some more detailed descriptions of utils that I used in Presenter.
+For simplicity I have skipped some more detailed descriptions of utils I used, behavior of our app, and rules to follow when using Moviper.
 Let's go back there and be more meticulous about them.

 ## `retrySubscribe` operator